shree998/Campus-Expert/0-start-here/README.md

 ## Getting ready to complete exercises

-**PRO-TIP** _Before you get started, change your [email notification settings](https://github.com/settings/notifications)!
+**PRO-TIP** _This repository generates a lot of notications.
+Before you get started, you should change your settings to save your inbox.
+There are three options:
+- Change your [email notification settings](https://github.com/settings/notifications)!
 This is a very active repository and will cause a lot of email notifications.
-You can also route emails from a [GitHub organisation to a separate email address](https://help.github.com/articles/managing-notification-emails-for-organizations/), if you only want to change the notifications you receive from Campus Experts._
+- You can route emails from a [GitHub organisation to a separate email address](https://help.github.com/articles/managing-notification-emails-for-organizations/), if you only want to change the notifications you receive from Campus Experts.
+- You can unwatch this repository.
+This is the least recommended option._

 In order to complete an exercise, we will have to create what's called a _pull request_.
 To do this, we will need a _fork_ of this repository.
 A fork is our own copy of this repository.
 To create a fork, click the "Fork" button in the top right of the page.